Linear Dependent Type Theory for Quantum Programming Languages: Dependently typed Proto-Quipper

 \paragraph{\textbf{Simple data types and parameter data types}} We implement Haskell 98 style \cite{jones2003haskell} data types (which begin with the keyword \texttt{data}).
 For example, list data type can be declared as \texttt{data List a = Nil | Cons a (List a)}.
 We also implemented a special kind of dependent data types that we call simple data type declarations (which begin with the keyword \texttt{simple}).
 For example, the following is a declaration of a vector data type.

 As we mentioned in Section~\ref{simple-types}, only linear functions of simple types can be boxed into circuits and simple types can be characterized semantically by $\sharp S = 1$.
 Simple types can also be described syntactically as types that uniquely determine the size of their inhabitants.
 For example, $\List$ is not a simple type because $\List\Qubit$ may have inhabitants of different sizes, while inhabitants of $\Vect{\Qubit}{3}$ must have size 3, so it is a simple type.

 In Proto-Quipper-D, the simple data type declaration is checked by the compiler using a syntactic characterization of simple types.
 Note that such a simplicity check is undecidable in general, as it is equivalent to checking termination of a recursive function (e.g., the vector data type declaration above can be viewed as a primitive recursive function which recurs on a second input of type \texttt{Nat}).
 We implemented a simplicity checker that only accepts certain declarations that correspond to primitive recursive functions.

 Since we allow user-defined types, the notion of parameter types and simple types must account for such extensions.
 We implement parameter types and simple types as type classes \cite{wadler1989make}, and their instances are automatically generated by the compiler upon defining a data type.

-For example, the list data type declaration will generate an instance \texttt{(Parameter a) => Parameter (List a)}, which means that \texttt{List a} is a parameter type if the type \texttt{a} is a parameter type.
+For example, the list data type declaration will generate an instance \texttt{(Parameter a) => Parameter (List a)}, which means that \texttt{List a} is a parameter type if \texttt{a} is a parameter type.
 Similarly, the vector data type declaration will generate an instance \texttt{(Simple a) => Simple (Vec a n)}, which means \texttt{Vec a n} is a simple type if the type \texttt{a} is simple.